arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures34.md

 value was produced by the sequential last `LIMIT` statement in a query, regardless if the `LIMIT` was on the top level of the query or in a subquery.

+The `fullCount` result value will now also be returned for queries that are served from the query results cache.

 ### Improved sparse index support

 The AQL query optimizer can now use sparse indexes in more cases than it was able to